Russian festival with Rammstein singer canceled by authorities | DW | 30.08.2021

 Russian police visited Till Lindemann at his hotel on Saturday night, according to independent Russian news agency Interfax and German daily Bild.

 Interfax reports that Lindemann's manager, Anar Reiband, faces charges for having violated migration laws.
-Upon entering Russia, the touring party stated that the purpose of their trip was tourism, while they were rather planning concerts.
+Upon entering Russia, the touring party stated that the purpose of their trip was tourism, even though concerts were planned.

 Festival organizer involved in opposition party